We use minimal analytics to improve the site. Is that okay?

 Micro-Fiber Cleaning Cloths 6-Pack

 These thin and light cleaning cloths are very handy.
-Sometimes when a lens or UV filter gets really dirty or gets covered with very fine lint, the only way to get it off is with a new micro-fiber cloth.
+Sometimes, when a lens or UV filter gets dirty or covered with very fine lint, the only way to get it off is with a new microfiber cloth.

 I keep a few in my bag so that I always have some.
-Since these micro-fiber cloths do get dirty over time as they collect oils, you occasionally need to replace them which is why this 6-pack is nice.
+Since these micro-fiber cloths get dirty over time as they collect oils, you occasionally need to replace them, which is why this 6-pack is nice.

 Sensor Brushes